hmlongco/Factory/README.md

 We extended a Factory `Container` and within that container we defined a new computed variable of type `Factory<ServiceType>`.
 The type must be explicitly defined, and is usually a protocol to which the returned dependency conforms.

-Inside the computed variable we call a function on the enclosing container to make our factory for us, providing it with the closure needed to create an instance of our object when required.
+Inside the computed variable we call a convenience function on the enclosing container to make our factory for us, providing it with the closure needed to create an instance of our object when required.

-That Factory is then returned to the caller, usually to be evaluated (see ``Factory/callAsFunction()``).
 Every time we resolve this factory we'll get a new, unique instance of our object.
+(Hence the name.)

+The generated Factory is then returned to the caller, usually to be evaluated (see ``Factory/callAsFunction()``).

 Just for reference, here's are the Factory 1.x and 2.0 registration definitions side by side.